awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-vpc.md

 https://vpc-domain-name-identifier.region.es.amazonaws.com
 ```

 If you try to access the endpoint in a web browser, however, you might find that the request times out\.
 To perform even basic `GET` requests, your computer must be able to connect to the VPC\.
 This connection often takes the form of a VPN, transit gateway, managed network, or proxy server\.
 For details on the various forms it can take, see [Scenarios and Examples](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenarios.html) in the *Amazon VPC User Guide*\.
-For a development\-focused example, see [Testing VPC Domains](#kibana-test)\.
+For a development\-focused example, see [Testing VPC domains](#kibana-test)\.

 In addition to this connectivity requirement, VPCs let you manage access to the domain through [security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html)\.
 For many use cases, this combination of security features is sufficient, and you might feel comfortable applying an open access policy to the domain\.